How To Get An Odor Out Of A Room

 A clean space is the foundation of odor control.
 Before attempting any other odor removal methods, thoroughly clean the room.

 Start by decluttering and removing any visible sources of odors, such as garbage, dirty laundry, or spoiled food.
-Then, dust all surfaces, vacuum carpets and upholstery, and mop hard floors.
+Also, then, dust all surfaces, vacuum carpets and upholstery, and mop hard floors.
 Pay special attention to areas that are prone to odors, such as kitchens, bathrooms, and pet areas.
-Use appropriate cleaning products for each surface, and be sure to rinse thoroughly to remove any residue.
+In real terms, use appropriate cleaning products for each surface, and be sure to rinse thoroughly to remove any residue.
 Cleaning removes the physical sources of odors, preventing them from lingering and making other odor-removal methods more effective.

 Tip 2: Improve Ventilation